-The school will give you a form to complete or you can download it from the documents section on this page.
-You need to return the completed form to the school either in person or by post.
+- The school you want to transfer to will give you an In Year Common Preference Form to complete.
+Alternatively you can download it from the Documents section on this page.
+You need to return the completed form to the school either in person or by post

-If the school is able to offer you a place, you will receive a letter confirming this from the school.
+- If the school is able to offer you a place, you will receive a letter confirming this

-If the school is unable to offer you a place the Admissions Team will contact you in writing to let you know about the other schools in your area and any vacancies at these schools.
+- If the school is unable to offer you a place your child will automatically be added to the waiting list.
+In addition, the admissions team will contact you in writing to let you know about other schools in your area and any vacancies at these schools

-You will have the right of appeal to an independent panel for the school you have been refused.
-If you want more information about the appeals process please go the related page Admissions Appeals.
+- You will have the right of appeal to an independent panel for the school you have been refused.
+If you want more information about the appeals process please visit the School appeals page in the Related Pages section

 You must apply for a school place using the address where your child lives for the majority of the time.

 Some schools including voluntary aided, free schools, academies and trusts are their own admissions authorities and have their own individual admissions policies.
-You can find these on the individual schools websites or by searching for the relevant school on the schools search page under the related pages section.
+You can find these on the individual schools websites or by searching for the relevant school on the Schools search page.